mdbloice/Labeller/README.md

 ## How Labeller Works
 When you create a new labelling application, _Labeller_ will generate a web application based on the number of classes you have defined.
 Images stored in `img` or `images` will be displayed to the user, and they can be labelled with one of the classes provided during the app initialisation.

+## FAQ

+- I want to clear the database and start labelling again
+  - Delete the sqlite database in the `db` directory.
+The app will regenerate a new, empty database on first run.

 ## Options

 Currently, the only options are to supply the number of classes and the class labels.
 This will change as the application develops.